Queens High School of Teaching

 The Queens High School of Teaching, Liberal Arts and the Sciences (QHST) (26Q566) is a public high school in Glen Oaks, New York, United States.
-It is located on the Frank A. Padavan Campus, a sprawling 32 acre landscaped campus, which contains QHST and two other neighboring kindergarten-8th grade schools: P.S./I.S.
+It is located on the Frank A. Padavan Campus, a 32 acre landscaped campus, which contains QHST and two other neighboring kindergarten-8th grade schools: P.S./I.S.
 266 and P.S./I.S.
 208. It is one of the only schools in New York City that has a campus.
 The campus—originally named the Glen Oaks Campus—was renamed in 2008 in honor of a state senator who at the time was running for re-election.

 The school opened in the fall of 2003.
 It currently serves grades 9-12.

 History and origin

 The school was originally planned as a year-round school with short vacations throughout the year, but this plan was later dismissed, and the school now adheres to a standard academic schedule.

 The original plan was to enroll 300 freshmen and gradually accept more students each year.
 Months before its opening, 60 sophomores were admitted as well.
 At this time Principal Nigel Pugh separated the school into three "small learning communities" (SLCs) to simulate the experience of attending a smaller school.

 The campus was originally the site of an extension of Creedmoor Psychiatric Center, to which the school has no affiliation.
 During the 2009–2010 school year, the last few buildings were torn down for a sports field.

 On 2 April 2016, the School officially opened the athletic field.